scintillating2107/codeflicks_srishti/pedagogy/README.md

 If you had to measure very high flow rates, would a V-notch be suitable?
 Why or why not?
 Suggest an alternative method for flow measurement and compare it to the V-notch method.
 <h4> [5.
 Simulator Interactions](#SI)
+Simulator Interactions for V-Notch Weir Flow Rate Experiment
+1. Start the Simulation
+Select the V-notch weir experiment from the simulation menu.

+Read the theory and objective to understand what parameters will be measured (usually flow rate vs. head).

+2. Set Up the Equipment (virtually)
+Assemble the water tank, V-notch weir plate, and collection tank if needed.

+Place a point gauge or scale at the notch to measure the water head (height above the notch vertex).

+3. Input Initial Parameters
+Choose the notch angle (typically 60°, 90°, or 120°).

+Select flow rate (some simulators let you control it manually or through a valve).

+4. Start Flow
+Open the valve or start the pump to let water flow over the V-notch.

+Wait for steady state (a constant water head).

+5. Measure Head (H)
+Use the point gauge or simulated scale to measure the height of water above the notch vertex.

+Record the value (often in cm or m).

+6. Record Flow Rate
+In some simulators, flow rate is auto-calculated.

+In others, you may need to collect water in a virtual container and measure volume vs. time.

+Formula to calculate theoretical flow rate:

+𝑄
+=
+8
+15
+𝐶
+𝑑
+2
+𝑔
+tan
+⁡
+(
+𝜃
+2
+)
+𝐻
+5
+/
+2
+Q=
+15
+8
+​
+ C
+d
+​

+2g
+​
+ tan(
+2
+θ
+​
+ )H
+5/2

+where:

+𝑄
+Q = discharge

+𝐶
+𝑑
+C
+d
+​
+  = coefficient of discharge (typically given or calculated)

+𝑔
+g = acceleration due to gravity

+𝜃
+θ = notch angle

+𝐻
+H = head

+7. Repeat for Different Heads
+Change the flow rate (adjust valve).

+Measure new head and corresponding discharge.

+8. Plot Results (optional)
+Many simulators let you plot Q vs H or
+𝑄
+Q vs
+𝐻
+5
+/
+2
+H
+5/2
+  to verify linearity and calculate
+𝐶
+𝑑
+C
+d
+​
+ .

+9. Download or Save Data
+Export data table if available.

+Use results to compare experimental and theoretical discharge.

 <hr>